dileepkini/Disaster_Response_Classification/README.md

     └── model.pickle                  # python pickle file containing trained classifier
 ```

+## Requirements

+The scripts were built and tested using the following packages.
+Please ensure approriate versions are installed into your environment before running the scripts in the Instructions section.
+- scikit-learn 0.19.1
+- pandas 0.20.3
+- nltk 3.4.1
+- flask 1.0.3
+- sqlalchemy 1.3.3
+- plotly 3.4.2

 ## Instructions

 - To run ETL pipeline that cleans data and stores in database